-□ Telecoil - only optional for some styles
+□ Telecoil - only optional for some styles\

 Telecoil helps you hear better when using a telephone with a built-in loop or when you are in buildings with teleloop systems such as theaters, churches, or lecture rooms.
-This symbol or a similar sign is shown wherever a teleloop has been installed
+This symbol or a similar sign is shown wherever a teleloop has been installed.

-☐ Auto Telephone - only optional for some styles

-The Auto Telephone can automatically activate a phone program in the hearing aid, if your telephone has a dedicated magnet.
-The magnet needs to be placed on your telephone next to the sound outlet.
+□ Autophone - only optional for some styles The autophone can automatically activate a phone program in the hearing aid, if you place a dedicated magnet on your phone.

-Be aware that when you activate 2.4 GHz and Telecoil at the same time, an artifact sound can occur
+\ Be aware that when you activate 2.4 GHz and telecoil at the same time an artifact sound can occur.